Alexander-Nestor-Bergmann/pytorch-transformer-demo/README.md

 \
 ![position_encoding.webp](images/position_encoding.webp)
-*Figure: Visualization of combining embeddings with positional encodings.
+*Figure: Visualisation of combining embeddings with positional encodings.
 A common encoding model is, for example, the trigonometric transforms above.
 (Image Credit: Xuer Chen; [Link](https://medium.com/@xuer.chen.human/llm-study-notes-positional-encoding-0639a1002ec0))*

 Self-attention processes all words simultaneously, losing the inherent sequence order.
 "The cat sat on the mat" differs from "The mat sat on the cat".
 We need to explicitly provide positional information.